 If the person you care for is dying

 Macmillan is also here to support you.
 If you need someone to talk to, we're here to listen.
 You can:

-- Call the Macmillan Support Line on 0808 808 00 00.
+- Call the Macmillan Support Line for free on 0808 808 00 00.

 - Chat to our information and support specialists online.